YashGaidhani/personal-pm-portfolio/ai-pm-framework-notes.md

 ---

 *These are working notes, updated as I build and study AI products.
 Last updated: 2026.*
+* Some details and insights are taken from online research papers and data like BCG, Gartner, MIT Sloan, and independent analysis.
+It is not based on any confidential client or employer data.*
 *— Yash Gaidhani | XLRI 2026 | linkedin.com/in/yashgaidhani*